Srivijaya: Items of trade and barter system

 The port of Srivijaya served as an important entrepôt in which valuable commodities from the region and beyond were collected, traded and shipped.
 Rice, cotton, indigo and silver from Java; aloes, resin, camphor, ivory, rhino horns, tin and gold from Sumatra and the Malay Peninsula; rattan, rare timber, camphor, gems and precious stones from Borneo; exotic birds and rare animals, iron, sappan, sandalwood, and rare spices including clove and nutmeg from the Eastern Indonesian archipelago; various spices of Southeast Asia and India including pepper, cubeb and cinnamon; also Chinese ceramics, lacquerware, brocade, fabrics, silks, and Chinese artwork were among valuable commodities being traded in Srivijayan ports.
 What goods were actually native to Srivijaya is currently disputed due to the volume of cargo that regularly passed through the region from India, China, and Arabia.
 Foreign traders stopped to trade their cargo in Srivijaya with other merchants from Southeast Asia and beyond.
 It was an easy location for traders from different regions to meet as opposed to visiting each other directly.
 This system of trade has led researchers to conjecture that the actual native products of Srivijaya were far less than what was originally recorded by Chinese and Arabic traders of the time.
 It may be that cargo sourced from foreign regions accumulated in Srivijaya.
 The accumulation of particular foreign goods that were easily accessible and in large supply might have given the impression they were products of Srivijaya.
 This could also work in the opposite direction with some native Srivijayan goods being mistaken as foreign commodities.
+Material evidence for the overland crossing survives at two river-mouth ports on opposite coasts of the Thai peninsula: Mueang Thong–Ko Kho Khao at the mouth of the Takua Pa on the Andaman side, and Laem Pho–Payang at the mouth of the Phum Riang on the gulf side.
+Tang glazed ware, Persian turquoise-glazed ware and mosaic glass beads of the 8th and 9th centuries have been recovered at both, and at hill sites inland from them.